 While the Flat-Coated Retriever may not be as popular as their Golden cousins, the two have many similarities.
 However, when it comes to choosing an ideal candidate to join your family, you’ll want to make the right choice.
-From personality to physical attributes, let’s go over how these beautiful dogs are both alike and different so you can get a feel on which one works best for your lifestyle.
+From personality to physical attributes, let’s go over how these beautiful dogs are both alike and different so you can get a feel for which one works best for your lifestyle.

 As their names suggest, the coats are what really separates these dog breeds.
 Each breed has distinct coat coloring that separates it from other hunting retrievers.
 Flat-Coated Retrievers have shiny black coats that, as you’d expect, lie flat.
 They also have distinctive long heads.
 Golden Retrievers have thick, golden double coats.